 The United Kingdom is widely viewed as a global leader in the gambling industry, with its advanced regulatory practices the envy of many other countries.

 Many of the top gambling brands are UK-based, but have expanded their operations to gain a foothold in other jurisdictions around the world.

 The strength of the industry is perfectly highlighted by the latest gross gambling yield (GGY) figures published by the UK Gambling Commission.

 The total GGY for the sector was £5.9bn in the half year reporting period April – September 2020, with more than half of that figure coming from remote gambling.

-As the nation’s capital, London is a hub for dozens of gambling businesses, with many of the leading operators having offices in the city.
+As the nation’s capital, London is a hub for dozens of gambling businesses online and see more, with many of the leading operators having offices in the city.

 There are also a plethora of land-based establishments including a vast array of casinos, which offer some of the best UK slots games in the business.

 We take a closer look at some of the exciting casino games played by Londoners and assess why they are so popular.

 Slot machines have come a long way since Charles August Frey invented the Liberty Bell towards the end of the 19th century.